-So, for example, if you have a DOT Scorpion Exo AT950 with a DOT sticker on the back (and the correct DOT labels inside), and you take your helmet to Europe and get pulled over by the police, they could find your helmet illegal because it’s not displaying the correct legal information – even though the same helmet’s on sale in Europe (as the Scorpion Exo ADX-1).
+So, for example, if you have a DOT Scorpion Exo AT950 with a DOT sticker on the back (and the correct DOT labels inside), and you take your helmet to Europe and get pulled over by the police, they could find your helmet illegal because it’s not displaying the correct legal information – even though the same looking model of helmet’s on sale in Europe (in this case as the Scorpion Exo ADX-1).

 The DOT test probably isn’t the last word in ensuring your helmet’s a good one.
 But neither is it supposed to be – it’s more a way to ensure crash helmets sold as rider protection offer a minimum level of protection.

 The next stage is to look towards Snell certified helmets (or SHARP in the UK) who both take compliant helmets (ECE 22-05 approved helmets in the case of SHARP, DOT in the case of Snell) and put them through more rigorous testing procedures to try and ensure they’ll give better real-world accident protection.
 Read our articles on Snell, SHARP or ECE 22.05 for more information.